davidmweber/soulstar/README.md

 ## Building and running
-Builds are mostly managed by cargo but we use the awesome[just](https://github.com/casey/just) tool to automate some of the builds.
+Builds are mostly managed by cargo, but we use the awesome [just](https://github.com/casey/just) tool to automate some of the builds.
 Running `just --list` will show all the available tasks.